 The 'A' level syllabus is designed both to develop students' skills to a level appropriate for entrance to courses of study in Music in Higher Education and to inform and enrich the appreciation and enjoyment of music for those students for whom it will remain a lifelong interest.
 Its academic rigour lays down patterns and standards for critical judgement that will benefit each student.
-This is an Edexcel exam board Level 3 qualification.
-The course will be studied as a two-year linear qualification with all certified exams to be taken at the end of Year 13.
+The WJEC specification is followed.